 In a world of increasing uncertainty, permaculture offers practical solutions for local resilience, regeneration and self-reliance — beyond sustainability.

-Join us at Djanbung Gardens for an inspiring day of workshops, presentations and displays at the public open day and Permaculture Fair on Saturday 13th May, 10am-4pm.
+Join us at Djanbung Gardens for an inspiring day of workshops, presentations and displays.
 Connect with people committed to making the world a better place.
-Learn something new, share your ideas and experience with others and explore the gardens.
+Learn something new, share your ideas and experience with others and explore tour permaculture gardens.
 Books, resources and plants for sale.
 Abundance Cafe will be open with delicious snacks, lunches and local coffee.
 NB this will replace the Annual Djanbung Gardens Open Day normally held in June.

-On Saturday evening, treat yourself to the ultimate Locavore Feast fundraising dinner on Saturday evening from 6.30pm catered by Abundance Café, specialising in garden fresh and local foods of the Nimbin bioregion and Northern Rivers prepared by our permaculture artisan chef, Melian Fertl.
-There will be live entertainment and Rosemary Morrow, who has recently returned from working with Kurdish refugees in the Middle East, will be guest speaker.
-Costa Georgiadis will also join us on screen to share some pearls of wisdom in his affable exuberant style.
+On Saturday evening, treat yourself to the ultimate Locavore’s delight with the fundraising dinner.
+Catered by Abundance Café and permaculture artisan chef, Melian Fertl, starters will be a nibble and mingle social affair followed by table service for the main meal and desserts.
+Options will include ethical local meat dishes, vegetarian and vegan crafted from garden fresh and local produce of the Nimbin bioregion and Northern Rivers .
+There will be live entertainment and guest speakers and after dinner relax around the campfire.
+Rosemary Morrow, recently returned from working with Kurdish refugees in the Middle East, and Costa Georgiadis will join us on screen to share pearls of wisdom.
+Bookings essential

 This event is celebrating 30 years since the incorporation of Permaculture International Ltd in 1987, which now operates as Permaculture Australia (PA).
 PA is the national voice connecting permaculture practitioners around Australia.
 It pioneered the accrediting of vocational qualifications and training in permaculture, which in 2016 was included in the National Training Package with Horticulture, Agriculture and Conservation and Land Management.
 PA also operates the only dedicated permaculture tax deductible gift fund ‘Permafund’ which provides small grants to permaculture projects throughout Australia and internationally in areas of need.

-The Sunday Program will include a visioning process with PA members, establish a national representative council, and hold the Annual General Meeting.
+The Sunday Program for Permaculture Australia members will include a visioning workshop, the AGM and establish a national representative council.

-Bookings are essential for the Fundraising Dinner and catered Sunday program.
+Bookings are essential for the Fundraising Dinner and catered Sunday members program.
 Register HERE before May 6.